AntonioBerna/AntonioBerna/README.md

 Hi 👋 My name is Antonio Bernardini
 ===================================

-Computer Engineering Student (Robotics and Automation)
+Engineers Student
 ------------------------------------------------------

 * 🌍  I'm based in Rome
-* 🖥️  See my portfolio at [berna](http://antonioberna.github.io)
+* 🖥️  See my portfolio at [berna.engineer](http://antonioberna.github.io)
 * ✉️  You can contact me at [antoniobernardini@live.com](mailto:antoniobernardini@live.com)
-* 🧠  I'm learning Computer Engineering

 ### Skills